 While collars are still widely used, harnesses provide several advantages, particularly for dogs that pull or those prone to neck or trachea injuries.
 Here are some benefits of using a dog harness:

-• Better Control: A harness provides more control over your dog’s movements.
+- Better Control: A harness can give you greater control over your dog’s movement.
 This is particularly beneficial for larger, stronger dogs.

-• Prevents Choking: A collar, especially when used with a leash, can cause choking if the dog pulls too hard.
+- Prevents Choking: A collar, particularly when it is used in conjunction with a leash, could result in choking if the dog is pulling too hard.
 A harness avoids this by redirecting the pressure.

-• Ideal for Training: Harnesses make it easier to teach your dog not to pull on the leash.
+- Ideal for Training: Harnesses help to train your dog to not pull the leash.
 Certain harnesses even have front clips designed to discourage pulling.

 3. Types of Dog Harnesses